Growing tomatoes is not difficult, but they do have some unique qualities that are helpful to understand.

 The growth habit of tomatoes can also be largely influenced by environmental factors like heat, water, pest, or disease stress.
 And, obviously, pruning and tying up also affect how they grow.

-Join our Tomato Academy to learn how to choose the right tomato for your garden.
+Given all the types of tomatoes, it’s goog to learn how to choose the right tomato for your garden.

 2. Tomato leaves can be potato or regular shaped.